go-pkgz/rest/cache/README.md

 - Key may contain optional scopes (list of string).
 They not affect retrieval and used for partial (scoped) invalidation only.
 - Cache is safe for concurrent use.
 - Value is []byte.
 - `Get` method returns from the cache if the key already in.
-Overwise executes passed function and saves results.
+Otherwise executes passed function and saves results.
 - Special fake implementation `cache.Nop` satisfies `LoadingCache` interface and can be used to disable any caching

 ## Usage